Thigh Pain

 • Inner thigh pain often links with groin or adductor overload.

-• Outer thigh symptoms may involve the ITB or nerve irritation.
+• Outer thigh symptoms may involve the ITB or lateral femoral cutaneous nerve.

 What causes thigh pain?